koenichiwa/kobuki-vision/README.md

 # Kobuki Vision

 ## Description
-Kobuki Vision is a bla bla bla...
+Kobuki Vision is a submodule of the [Kobuki Project](https://github.com/HvA-Robotics/kobuki-central), made by 4th year Techinal Computing students at the [AUAS](https://www.amsterdamuas.com/).
+The project is focused on object detection using a [stereo vision camera](https://orbbec3d.com/product-astra-pro/).

 ## Getting it running
 Before you can run this project, there are a few steps to be taken.